Reading time: 16 min.

 Dr Meena Zareie (GMC)

-• What red light therapy for hair growth is, and how it works
+• What red light therapy is, and how it works

 • The effectiveness of red light therapy and how it can be increased